MattDSquared/BikeSharingDemand/BikeShareAnalysis.md

 test <- mutate(test, atemp=ifelse((atemp < 15) & (temp > 24), temp, atemp))
 ```

-It appears wind and humidity are already packaged into the 'feels like' tempurature value.
+It appears wind and humidity are already packaged into the 'feels like' temperature value.
 The key is to find out how much that matters.

 ## Primary demand drivers

 ### principal component analysis (PCA)

 A principal component analysis (PCA) on the data shows how variation in the input data can be explained by a same-sized set of orthogonal variables.
+In other words, it indicates where most of the information is contained in a data set.

 ```r